particle-iot/docs/src/content/firmware.md

 EEPROM
 ----

-The EEPROM emulator allocates 100 bytes of the Spark Core's built-in flash memory to act as EEPROM.
+The EEPROM emulator allocates `2048 bytes on Photon` & `100 bytes on Core` of the device's built-in flash memory to act as EEPROM.
 Unlike "true EEPROM, flash doesn't suffer from write "wear".
 The EEPROM functions can be used to store small amounts of data in flash that will persist even after the Core resets after a deep sleep.

 ### read()